-Replication Events Replication Info Reports all comments generated by DBMoto in the "Information" category for the selected replication.
-The filter option allows you to set a string to identify a subset of "Information" messages you want to receive.
+Replication Events Replication Info Reports all comments generated by DBMoto in the "Information" category for the selecte replication.
+The filter option allows you to set a string to identify a subset of "Information messages you want to receive.
 Replication Errors Reports all comments generated by DBMoto in the "Error" category for the selected replication.
-The filter option allows you to set a string to identify a subset of "Error"

-messages you want to receive.
+The filter option allows you to set a string to identify a subset of "Error" messages you want to receive.
 Replication Warnings Reports all comments generated by DBMoto in the "Warning" category for the selected replication.
 The filter option allows you to set a string to identify a subset of "Warning" messages you want to receive.
-Reached Max Replication Latency the Transaction Latency Threshold setting in the General tab of the Data Replicator Options dialog has been exceeded by comparing the current time with the latest processed transaction time (or the last scheduled mirroring time if there are no transactions).
-If the lag between the two exceeds the Transaction Latency Threshold (set in the General tab of the Data Replicator Options dialog), an email message is generated.
-This can indicate that the current settings for the Data Replicator and the replication are not allowing the Data Replicator to keep up with the number of transactions.
-Reached Max Replication Downtime Sets a maximum number of hours that the selected replication could be stopped before sending an email notification.
-For example, if the number of hours is set at 3, an email would be send once the down time for the replication reaches 3 hours.
+Reached Maxthe Transaction Latency Threshold setting in the General tab of the Data Rep Options dialog has been exceeded by comparing the current time with the later transaction time (or the last scheduled mirroring time if there are no transaction lag between the two exceeds the Transaction Latency Threshold (set in the General tab of the Data Replicator Options dialog), an email message is generated.
+This can a that the current settings for the Data Replicator and the replication are not allow Data Replicator to keep up with the number of transactions.
+Reached MaxSets a maximum number of hours that the selected replication could be st sending an email notification.
+For example, if the number of hours is set a would be send once the down time for the replication reaches 3 hours.